y9san9/prizebot/README.md

 To run this bot by yourself, read [this](docs/RUNNING.md) tutorial

 ## ✈ Onboarding
 I made a nice [note](docs/ONBOARDING.md) about onboarding on this project.
-This will also be useful to you if you just want to surf around the code.
+This will also be useful if you just want to surf around the code.

 ## 🚩 TODO
 There is a huge plans to do the most convenient prize raffling in the universe via this bot.
 Some of this accumulated [there](https://github.com/y9san9/prizebot/milestone/1)